Bolt Download and Offline Behaviour

 We also default to only prefetching the first 50 articles of a timeline.
 This should be reduced in the case of apps with a large number of timelines.

 The frequency and timing of this content refresh is dictated by the operating system, and is likely to happen more regularly the more a user engages with the app.
 The volume of content fetched is also controlled by the operating system, as the app is effectively given a certain amount of resource (time, storage and bandwidth) and we’ll do the best we can in that time.
 Furthermore, the operating system chooses the order in which the queued files are downloaded, hence the articles not necessarily being fetched in the same order as they’re listed on the timeline

 It’s also possible to proactively trigger a background content fetch via a silent push notification, this will have the same effect described above, just at a time of your choosing.
 This is particularly useful in the case of apps with clear usage patterns (i.e. a morning edition) or shortly after any other notable content drop.

 It is possible to trigger a specific edition download using background push.
-These silent notifications must include a single edition ID in the payload, and that edition will then be downloaded in full.
+These silent notifications can include multiple edition IDs in the payload, and those editions will then be downloaded in full.
 We're expanding our automated notification capabilities to optionally send such a notification whenever a new edition is published.